 4. What happens if a rule of parole is violated?

-If the parolee is accused of violating one of the rules of their release, he or she will often be arrested by law enforcement and held in custody until a parole revocation hearing.
+If the parolee is accused of violating one of the rules of their release on parole, he or she will often be arrested by law enforcement and held in custody until a parole revocation hearing.
 This hearing will be conducted by the Board of Executive Clemency or one of its commissioners.
 It is similar to a probation violation hearing.

 If the violation is for committing a new crime, the Board or hearing officer will revoke parole and send the defendant back to prison to serve the remainder of their sentence under the eye of the Arizona Department of Corrections.
 The defendant will also face criminal charges in superior court for the new alleged violation of criminal law.